Analyst Recommendations and Anomalies Across the Globe

-We reexamine the value of analyst recommendations using a dataset of 45 countries, 3.8 million firm-month observations, and more than 200 return anomalies from 1994 to 2019.
-We find that analyst recommendations lead to highly significant (insignificant) abnormal returns in international markets (in the U.S.).
-In contrast to recent U.S.-based evidence, analysts do not seem to contribute to mispricing in international markets, as they tend to give more favorable recommendations to (anomaly-ranked) underpriced stocks, and inconsistencies between recommendations and composite anomaly ranks lead to lower, not higher, abnormal returns.
-Recommendations are more valuable in less developed and in less individualistic markets and during low sentiment periods.
-Our results support limits-to-arbitrage and behavioral explanations of global stock market inefficiencies.
+We reexamine the value of analyst recommendations using a dataset of 45 countries, 3.8 million firm-month observations, and 222 return anomalies from 1994 to 2019.
+Recommendations lead to highly significant (insignificant) abnormal returns in international markets (in the U.S.).
+Analysts do not seem to strengthen mispricing in international markets, as they give more favorable recommendations to (anomaly-ranked) underpriced stocks, and inconsistencies between recommendations and composite anomaly ranks lead to lower, not higher, abnormal returns.
+Recommendations are more valuable in less developed, less individualistic markets, and in low sentiment periods.
+Our results support limits-to-arbitrage and behavioral explanations of global market inefficiencies.

 Keywords: Analysts, analyst recommendations, anomalies, international stock markets, market efficiency.